SynchronVM/SynchronVM/papers/README.md

     benchmarks translate to a functional language.
 - [Dynamic storage allocation : A survey and critical review](https://link.springer.com/chapter/10.1007/3-540-60368-9_19)
 - [An efficient, incremental, automatic garbage collector](https://dl.acm.org/doi/abs/10.1145/360336.360345)
+  - Uses two tables MRT(Mutireference table) and ZCT(Zero count table) two segregate references based on their count.
+There is an additonal variable reference table (VRT) "which contains in a hash table all those pointers referenced from the stack.
+Then the ZCT can be scanned, and any cell not referenced from the VRT can be reclaimed.".
+It doesn't account for cycles and uses GC to collect them.
 - [Ulterior Reference Counting: Fast Garbage collection without a long wait](https://users.cecs.anu.edu.au/~steveb/pubs/papers/urc-oopsla-2003.pdf)